mpcrlab/DeepControl/README.md

 First, an agent trains on human gameplaying data to achieve comparable performance through imitation learning.
 Next, we use the trained policy network as baseline performance, and implement q-learning to further augment its performance.
 Our implementation plays [Car and Driver](https://www.youtube.com/watch?v=kcSIBXA8nc4), which is a 1990's DOS racing game.

 ## Policy Network Data Collection
 Run controltrain1.py to collect data.
 This will store corresponding image frames, keypresses, and extracted car speed at every timestep into .h5 files in a "dataset" folder.
+It will store it in batches of 500 frames as one .h5 file, and to toggle data collection press the spacebar.

 ## Policy Network Training (Work in Progress)
 Run policy_train.py to train on data collected in the "dataset" folder.